 The Better Performance option for removing USB drives is the classic process that Microsoft has recommended in the past.
 Before actually pulling the drive from the USB port, you need to go through the steps to remove it safely.

 When you use the Better Performance policy, the computer will function at a higher level when you are working with the files on the USB drive.
 However, if you don't use the correct process to remove the drive, you run the risk of the data on the drive becoming corrupted and unusable.

 USB Removal Settings

-Starting with the latest Windows update, version 1809, the default process for taking the drive out of the port is "Quick Removal."
+Starting with the Windows 10 1809 update, the default process for taking the drive out of the port is "Quick Removal."
 However, you shouldn't assume you can just pull out your USB drives without using the process to remove it safely.
 You need to check to make sure you have the latest Windows update.

-If you have not updated your Windows,because you are afraid that it might break your PC, the following shows how to change the default removal policy for USB devices.
+If you have not updated your Windows because you are afraid that it may break your PC, the following shows how to change the default removal policy for USB devices.

 To change the default actions for your device:

 - Identify the drive letter for your device (D:, G:, H:, etc.) by opening File Explorer.

 - Press Win + X together.